 Gov. Jared Polis sees a future for Colorado with less meats and more profits, he said Thursday morning while dining on a Burger King Impossible Whopper in his office at the Capitol.

-The Democratic governor — who eats meat but is married to a vegan — caught the attention of state Department of Agriculture staff at a new lab in Broomfield this week when he asked them to think about going meatless.
+The Democratic governor — who eats meat but whose domestic partner is a vegan — caught the attention of state Department of Agriculture staff at a new lab in Broomfield this week when he asked them to think about going meatless.

 He said he would buy an Impossible Burger for the roughly 100 employees at the research facility that opened this spring.